Clint Eastwood Presents a Master Class on Stewardship at Tehama

 The same energy and creativity that led to the creation of Academy Award-winning Malpaso Productions such as The Unforgiven and Million Dollar Baby is on full display at Tehama.
 Only this time, instead of partnering with Warner Bros. or Kennedy/Marshall, Eastwood has teamed up with Mother Nature.

 The other element to his success is a longtime collaboration with architect Alan Williams.
-The two first met when Eastwood was elected Mayor of Carmel-by-the-Sea in 1986.
+The two first met when Eastwood was elected mayor of Carmel-by-the-Sea in 1986.
 Initially, Williams advised His Honor on matters related to the municipal water system.

 Then came the 1986 acquisition of the historic Mission Ranch.
 Williams roars with laughter as he recalls how run-down the century-old farm had become.
 The prior ownership group hadn’t invested a dime.
 They fully expected it to be razed and replaced with condominiums.